Fahmiin-Abdullah/tailwind-image-gallery/README.md

 ### Final thoughts
 1. This was a very simple project built on the fundamentals of React as well as React hooks for altering states.
+2. Ensure that all environment variables are set up in deployment server.
+Use dotenv to allow app to access environment variables.